Gibbo3771/ccpkg/README.md

     -- Do some stuff
 end

+-- This hook is called during the uninstallation of a package -- code, allowing custom installations
+-- @param env the env that the script was executed from -- @param ccpkg the ccpkg instance
--- This hook is called during the installation of the package, if it -- exists on the formula, this will be ran instead of ccpkg install -- code, allowing custom installations function package:install(ccpkg, artifacts, version)  -- [OPTIONAL] An installation hook.
-Allows custom logic for installation
+-- @param artifacts the directory where the package artifacts are located -- @param version the version of the package being uninstalled function package:uninstall(env, ccpkg, artifacts, version)  -- [OPTIONAL] An uninstallation hook.
+Allows custom logic for uninstallation
-    -- As an example, we don't actually do anything custom, we just include -- the package as normal
-    ccpkg.include(artifacts, self.name, version)
-end

--- TODO
--- This hook is called right before the package is installed function package:preInstall(version)  -- [OPTIONAL] A pre install hook
-    -- Do some stuff
+    -- We remove our script
+    env.fs.delete("/ccpkg/bin/say-hello.lua")

 end

 return package  -- [REQUIRED] Always return your package table